winningproduct/learn-portal/content/4-plan/09-define-key-metric-tests.md

 ## Why
 Software testing metrics or software test measurement is the quantitative indication of extent, capacity, dimension, amount or size of some attribute of a process or product.
 Testing key metrics helps to take decisions for the next phase of of activities in case of technology or the process change.
-They act as evidenve of the cliam or prediction.
+They act as evidence of the claim or prediction.

 ## How
 There are three main types of testing metrics